Facts on U.S. Immigrants, 2017

 Education levels among the nation’s immigrants have been steadily rising since the 1960s, just like the native-born population.
 While there have been gains across the board, the increases have been most dramatic among immigrants from Asia, Europe and the Middle East and less so among those from Mexico and Central America.

 The nation’s unauthorized immigrant population grew rapidly between 1990 and 2007, reaching a peak of 12.2 million.
-Since then, the population declined to 10.7 million.
-Unauthorized immigrants from Mexico make up half of all unauthorized immigrants and have been a driver of the group’s population decline – the number of unauthorized immigrants from Mexico fell from a peak of 6.9 million in 2007 to 5.4 million in 2016.
+Since then, the population declined to 10.5 million in 2017.
+Unauthorized immigrants from Mexico make up less than half of all unauthorized immigrants and have been a driver of the group’s population decline – the number of unauthorized immigrants from Mexico fell from a peak of 6.9 million in 2007 to 4.9 million in 2017.